akpetty/cryoscripts/README.md

 This is the home of all things related to the NASA-Cryo Python meetup group.
 This is in no way affiliated with NASA.

-This page includes information about Python installation and getting started with Python.
+This repo includes information about Python installation and getting started with Python.
 Also included are some example Python scripts that might be useful for Cryospheric Scientists (especially sea ice scientists interested in IceBridge/CryoSat-2 data, sorry land ice folk, but hopefully that will change in time).
-More will hopefully be added by me, and hopefully others, who want to share a useful function/script over the coming months.
-I f you're familiar with GitHub you can try a push request, or just send me a file to upload.
-I can add your author info to the script header.
+More scripts will be added by me, and hopefully others, who want to share a useful function/script over the coming months.
+If you're familiar with GitHub you can try a push request, or just send me a file to upload.
+I can add your author info to the script header to credit your efforts.

-Note that I have included some data so the scripts will run, but contact me if you want more data to play with.
+Note that I have included some data for the scripts to run, but contact me if you want more data to play with.
 None of these datasets are mine, but they are all publicly available (mainly through the NSIDC)

 ### Layout